Marlborough-Blenheim Hotel: History

 In 1900, Josiah White III bought a parcel of land between Ohio Avenue and Park Place on the Boardwalk, and built the Queen Anne style Marlborough House.
-The hotel was financially successful and, in 1905, he chose to expand.
-White hired Philadelphia architect Will Price of Price and McLanahan to design a new, separate tower to be called the Blenheim.
+The hotel was financially successful and in 1905, he chose to expand.
+White hired Philadelphia architect William Lightfoot Price of Price and McLanahan to design a new, separate tower to be called the Blenheim.

 "Blenheim" refers to Blenheim Palace in England, the ancestral home of Sir Winston Churchill, a grandson of the 7th Duke of Marlborough.

-Recent hotel fires in and around Atlantic City, Price's recent experience of designing the all-concrete Jacob Reed store in Philadelphia, and a steel strike in the fall of 1905 influenced Price's choice of reinforced concrete for the tower.
+Recent hotel fires in and around Atlantic City, Price's recent experience designing the all-concrete Jacob Reed store in Philadelphia, and a steel strike in the fall of 1905 influenced Price's choice of reinforced concrete for the tower.
 It opened in 1906.

 It was not the first reinforced concrete hotel in the world, as French concrete pioneer François Hennebique had designed the Imperial Palace Hotel in Nice five years previously.
 But it was the largest reinforced concrete building in the world.
 The hotel's Spanish and Moorish themes, capped off with its signature dome and chimneys, represented a step forward from other hotels that had a classically designed influence.

 In 1916, Winston Churchill was a guest of the hotel.

+In 1946, President General May Erwin Talmadge held the 55th Continental Congress of the Daughters of the American Revolution at the hotel.

 On March 14, 1977, Reese Palley and local attorney and businessman Martin Blatt purchased the Marlborough-Blenheim from the White family.
 They intended to spend $35 million on renovations, preserving the Blenheim wing, while razing the Marlborough to make way for a modern casino hotel.
 In June 1977, Bally Manufacturing, the world's largest producer of slot machines, leased the Marlborough-Blenheim from Palley and Blatt for 40 years, with an option for a further 100 years.
 On August 17, 1977, Bally announced that it had purchased the neighboring Dennis Hotel for $4 million from the First National Bank of South Jersey.
 On October 25, 1977, Josiah White IV, grandson of the Marlborough-Blenheim's founder, presided over the closure of the hotel, locking its front door.